xpack-3rd-party/.github/profile/README.md

-# Welcome to 3rd party xPacks!
+# Welcome to 3rd party source xPacks!

 This GitHub organization hosted 3rd party projects that were enhanced as xPacks, by adding the `package.json`.